Archive for the ‘Non Tech stuff’ Category

 • Tom Glennon – Was the second person to acquire 5 CCIE certifications.

-Sextuple CCIE’s (The Kings of the CCIE Mountain)
+Sextuple CCIE’s (The Dukes of the CCIE Mountain)

 4110 Michael Purcell R&S, ISP-Dial, SNA-IP, Security, SP, Voice